It doesn’t matter whether you’re a plumber, gas engineer, mobile mechanic or an electrician.

 You need to have your most essential tools close by.
 And, a soft open tote will give you exactly that.

-In our 2-minute guide to the best open tote tool bags for tradesmen, we’ll:
+In our 5-minute review to the best open tote tool bags for tradesmen, we’ll:

 - Recommend the best open top tool bag.